NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Frightful Goloma.md

 Your face has a particularly off-putting appearance.
-You are trained in Intimidation (or another skill of your choice if you were already trained in Intimidation) and gain the [[Feats/Intimidating Glare|Intimidating Glare]] skill feat as a bonus feat.
+You are trained in Intimidation (or another skill of your choice if you were already trained in Intimidation) and gain the [[Intimidating Glare|Intimidating Glare]] skill feat as a bonus feat.

 * * *